Shannon McIlroy

-Shannon McIlroy (born 5 January 1987) is a New Zealand international lawn bowler.
+Shannon John McIlroy (born 5 January 1987) is a New Zealand international lawn bowler.
+He reached a career high ranking of world number 42 in August 2026.

 Bowls career

 World Outdoor Championships

 McIlroy won a bronze medal in the Men's singles at the 2012 World Outdoor Bowls Championship in Adelaide.

 In 2016, he won a bronze medal with Mike Kernaghan at the World Bowls Championship in the Men's Pairs competition in Christchurch before winning the gold medal in the singles.

 In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.

 Commonwealth Games

 He was selected as part of the New Zealand team for the 2018 Commonwealth Games on the Gold Coast in Queensland where he reached the quarter-finals of the men's singles.

 In 2022, he competed in the men's singles and the men's pairs at the 2022 Commonwealth Games.

 Asia Pacific

 McIlroy has won six medals at the Asia Pacific Bowls Championships, a fours silver in 2007, a second silver in the triples in 2009 and a fours gold and pairs bronze in 2015 but his greatest success to date was winning double gold at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland, winning the singles and the pairs with Gary Lawson.